How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 So how long does dry ice last in a cooler?

-Dry ice evaporates most quickly when it’s immersed inside of a liquid.
-In this scenario, they can sublimate in 15 or so minutes.
-It’s because of this very reason that you’re usually instructed to dry off your cooler as much as possible before putting in dry ice.
+Dry ice evaporates most quickly when immersed in liquid.
+In this scenario, it can sublimate in 15 minutes or so.
+It's because of this reason that you're instructed to dry off your cooler as much as possible before putting in dry ice.

 Block Size